build-on-aws/content/concepts/what-is-devops/index.md

 | --- |

 ## What Is Not DevOps
 Before we dive into what DevOps *is*, let's touch on what it's *not*.
 DevOps is not a silver bullet solution for all of your problems.
 It is not a product, tool or solution you can buy and be done with.
 It also is not changing the name of an existing operations, system administrator or similar team and informing the rest of engineering that you now do the DevOps.
 It is not a solo engineer who catches all the glue work nor is it telling your developers that they've all been promoted to DevOps engineers and will now maintain the infrastructure too.
-This is a recipe for disaster.
-Adopting Agile or Scrum processes will not solve the DevOps problem for you.
-While embracing Agile or Scrum processes can potentially support you on your DevOps journey, they alone do not set you up to succeed.
+These are a recipes for disaster.
+While embracing Agile or Scrum processes can potentially support you on your DevOps journey, they alone do not set you up to succeed and will not solve your DevOps problem for you.

 To learn more about what DevOps is not with a side of humor, check out [How to Succeed At DevOps: Wrong Answers Only!](https://www.buildon.aws/posts/devops-wrong-answers-only)